 - Protect a child or spouse?

-Then provide one with plenty of options to choose from so that you’re not limited to just one or two different options.
+Then, provide plenty of options so that one is not limited to one or two different options.

 “One Size Fits All”